Introduction to Evaluations

 3. Process Evaluation

 Process evaluation, also known as implementation assessment or assessment of program process, analyzes the effectiveness of program operations, implementation, and service delivery.
-When process evaluation is ongoing it is called program monitoring (as in Monitoring and Evaluation: M&E).
+When process evaluation is ongoing it is called program monitoring (as in Monitoring and Evaluation, or M&E).
 Process evaluations help us determine, for example:

 • Whether services and goals are properly aligned.